 Physicians who focus on treating a particular organ or disease are called specialists.
 Your primary care physician is a generalist who is dedicated to treating every aspect of your health.
-At Northwell Health, our primary care physicians work as a team to provide expert care for patients at any stage of life.
+At Northwell Health, our primary care physicians work as a team to provide expert care for you and the ones you love at every stage of life.

 - Diagnose and treat acute and chronic illnesses

 - Provide annual checkups and routine health screenings

 - Counsel on lifestyle changes to prevent disease

 - Coordinate care with other physicians and specialists as needed